Connecticut College alumni have excelled in fields from medicine to the media.

 - A.B.
 Stoddard '89: Associate editor and columnist for The Hill newspaper, appears regularly on Fox’s Special Report with Bret Baeier, as well as MSNBC, CNN and BBC for her expertise as a political commentator.

-- Anita DeFrantz '74: Olympic medalist, rowing; former vice president of the International Olympic Committee
+- Anita DeFrantz '74: Olympic medalist, rowing; elected to her second term as the International Olympic Committee vice president

 - David Gross '88: Commissioner of Major League Lacrosse

 - Jeff Idelson '86: President, Baseball Hall of Fame

 - Adam Rogowin '03: Vice President of Communications for the Chicago Blackhawks

 - Tim Young '92: Olympic medalist, sculling